shayaliza/dev_ops/aliza.md

 ---

-> 17 June 2024 to 18 June 2024
+> 17 June 2024 to 18 June 2024 || Kubernates Started
 >
-> I will work minimal because of festival
+> Kubernates Stated
+>
+> Installed kubctl and minikube Can pull the images from docker to k8s and run
+> it with minikube

+> 19 June 2024
+>
+> Pushed one more to docker Hub Fetch using kubctl
+>
+> Found one problem of Env
+>
+> Made Notes of k8s and minikube and docker hub